 3rd phase: cool-down phase

 (there are ingredients that are heat sensitive.
 These always go into the last, cool-down phase of your formulation.
 When making an emulsion, you wait for it to cool down to 40 degrees or less before you add any heat-sensitive ingredients.)

 For example, the following ingredients belong to the final phase of crafting:

 *And how do you know what’s heat-sensitive?
 Well, you should get a paper with information when you purchase an ingredient from a supplier.
 If you don’t have that info, browse online)

 6. An example: body lotion formulation

 Now, let’s combine all that you’ve learned so far.
-Here I’ve prepared an easy recipe to give you an idea on how and why and when.
+Here I’ve prepared a basic DIY lotion recipe to give you an idea on how and why and when.

 Remember, we want to stick to a magic number of 100 when designing a recipe!
 So here we go.
 For a 100g body lotion we’d need:

 - 5g Emulsifier (Olivem1000)

 - 0.5g Essential oils (half lemongrass and half cedarwood)